ayushlingayat/GFG-160/README.md

-# 📂 GFG 160 Repository
+# 📚 GFG160: Master Data Structures and Algorithms in 160 Days

-Welcome to my **GFG 160 Repository**, where I solve various challenges that GFG is giving me.
+This repository contains my journey through the **GFG160** syllabus, designed to master Data Structures and Algorithms in 160 days.
+Each topic is broken down into manageable sections with daily goals.

 ---